 - Mobile optimization

-Without further ado, here are our top tips if you want to effectively optimize your WordPress website’s UX:
+Without further ado, here are our top tips if you want to optimize your WordPress website’s UX effectively:

 UX research is the backbone of the successful website design.
 To know what to analyze, how to analyze it and how to apply your insights is mandatory if you want to optimize your website UX for success.
 Let’s look at the following UX research techniques and how they can bring you value when you optimize your WordPress website.

-For this technique to be successful, you’ll need an “expert” – UX person or someone you know that appreciates good website UX and knows how to recognize a bad UX.
-The process consists of the expert reviewing the entire interface and usability of your website and providing you with a constructive and critical feedback.
-This is an excellent way to gather insight about your UX and see the website from an expert’s point of view.
+Find a UX expert that can tell the difference between good and bad UX.
+Let him/her examine the entire website and provide you with an estimate and critical feedback.
+It is an excellent way to gather insights about your UX and see the site from an expert’s point of view.

 Conducting a field study can combine numerous UX research techniques in one place.
 Observe how the users behave with your website in their environment.
 It is one of the best UX techniques to help you learn how the user is feeling in different situations.
 You’ll get deeper insights into problems that users face, and as a result, you’ll find new ways of solving them.

 Usability testing is a technique that can help you evaluate your website by testing it on potential users.
-It is all about observing users perform a single or combined tasks on your website.
+Observe how the users perform one or multiple tasks on your website.
 You watch how they do the tasks and collect data.
 Make sure that the group of users consists of your target customers.

-Your user personas are a fictitious model of your ideal target users and need to be created with a focus on the traits and behaviors that they should display.
+Your user personas are a fictitious model of your ideal target users and need to be focused on the traits and behaviors that they should display.
 They can help you assess what the user expects from your website.

 You can use your user research data to develop your user personas and outline a detailed portrait for your design and marketing team to help them understand user’s needs.

 2. Enhanced Website Speed